-“We are all monsters, aren’t we,” Alazne says as if she had been considering it for a while.
+“We are all monsters,” Alazne says as if she had been considering it for a while.

 “Sure.
 Everybody will die some day, and we all know it.”

-Shortly after we reach the vast square that on the opposite side ends at a famous cathedral.
+Shortly after, we reach the vast square that on the opposite side ends at a famous cathedral.
 Ancient people somehow organized themselves to construct it during hundreds of years.
 We stop to gaze at it.
-An Asian, possibly Japanese, tourist is standing nearby shooting photos with his expensive camera.
+An Asian, probably Japanese, tourist is standing nearby shooting photos with his expensive camera.
 The cathedral’s color reminds me of peeled peanuts.
 Its porticos seem to have been built for giants, and apart from the intricate spire, a wall over the main doors displays a huge rosette.
-I can’t say that I have ever cared about the beliefs of people associated with such buildings, but they are awe-inspiring, and certainly better than most modern architecture, which seems to be modelled after construction sheds.
+I have never cared about the beliefs of people associated with such buildings, but the structures are awe-inspiring, and certainly better than most modern architecture, which seems to be modelled after construction sheds.

 “Let’s get closer,” I say.
 “The whole cathedral grounds are supposed to be interesting.”

-She takes out her phone, and she starts lining things up in order to take a photo so my hopefully presentable self will fill most of the left half of the picture.
+She takes out her phone, and she starts lining things up so my hopefully presentable self will fill most of the left half of the picture.
 I keep smiling as her phone plays a digital sound.
 She looks down at the screen.

 “One of my most priced possessions.”

-Walking across the vast square, which is mostly empty due to its size, makes me feel as if we are exposing ourselves to sniper fire.
-On one side of the square there is a sloped sidewalk occupied with the outside tables of a series of restaurants, where I guess we’ll eat today.
+Walking across the vast square, which is mostly empty due to its size, makes me feel as if we were exposing ourselves to sniper fire.
+On one side of the square, a sloped sidewalk is occupied with the outside tables of a series of restaurants, where I guess we’ll eat today.
 On the left side of the cathedral, we pass through the gate of a fenced garden with four small trees pruned to conical shapes.
-Except for the fence that separates the garden from the square, the rest of it is delimited by walls in which they built alcoves that feature statues of long dead people.
-The full-bodied representations seem vaguely Roman to me, although those crowns the people depicted sport belong to the Middle Ages.
-Those probable kings are holding swords or pointing at indeterminate places or staring into the distance.
-Alazne takes some photos of them, and we move on towards the back of the garden, where parts of the wall jut out forming pedestals that hold, out of any person’s reach, the busts of bearded men wearing crowns.
+Except for the fence that separates the garden from the square, the other sides are delimited by walls in which they built alcoves that feature statues of long-dead people.
+The full-bodied representations seem vaguely Roman to me, although the crowns they sport belong to the Middle Ages.
+Those probable kings are holding swords, pointing at indeterminate places or staring into the distance.
+Alazne takes some photos of them.
+We move on towards the back of the garden, where parts of the wall jut out forming pedestals that hold, out of people’s reach, the busts of bearded men wearing crowns.
 Three of the busts are partially blackened with soot as if some fire broke out but nobody cleaned the damage.

 Alazne takes more photos.